Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: The Proposed Method

 As mentioned before, catastrophic interference is an undesirable byproduct of global updates to the neural network weights on data whose distribution changes over time.
 A rational solution to this issue is to estimate an individual value function for each distribution, instead of using a single value function for all distributions.
 When an agent updates its value estimation of a state, the update should only affect the states within the same distribution.
 With this intuition in mind, we adopt a multi-head neural network with shared representation layers to parameterize the distribution specific value functions.

-The CDaKD scheme proposed in this paper can be incorporated into any existing value-based RL methods to train a piecewise $Q$-function for the single-task RL.
+The IQ scheme proposed in this paper can be incorporated into any existing value-based RL methods to train a piecewise $Q$-function for the single-task RL.
 The neural network is parameterized by a shared feature extractor and a set of linear output heads, corresponding to each context.
-As shown in Fig. \ref{fig:CDaKD_framework}, the set of weights of the $Q$-function is denoted by $\theta=\{\theta_\mathcal{S},\theta_\mathcal{T},\theta_\mathcal{F}\}$, where $\theta_\mathcal{S}$ is a set of shared parameters while $\theta_\mathcal{T}$ and $\theta_\mathcal{F}$ are both context specific parameters: $\theta_\mathcal{T}$ is for the context that corresponds to the current input state $s$, and $\theta_\mathcal{F}$ is for others.
-In this section, we take the combination of CDaKD and DQN as an illustrative example.
+As shown in Fig. \ref{fig:IQ_framework}, the set of weights of the $Q$-function is denoted by $\theta=\{\theta_\mathcal{S},\theta_\mathcal{T},\theta_\mathcal{F}\}$, where $\theta_\mathcal{S}$ is a set of shared parameters while $\theta_\mathcal{T}$ and $\theta_\mathcal{F}$ are both context specific parameters: $\theta_\mathcal{T}$ is for the context that corresponds to the current input state $s$, and $\theta_\mathcal{F}$ is for others.
+In this section, we take the combination of IQ and the basic RL algorithm DQN as an illustrative example.